KavinSub/infection/README.md

 The organization of the files is admittedly a bit of a mess.
-Here are the more important files: flask_server.py - Contains the code for the flask server. infection.py - The code that actually runs the simulation.
-Also contains functions that generates JSON needed to visualize the simulation.
+Here are the more important files: flask_server.py - Contains the code for the flask server. infection.py - Contains functions that generates JSON needed to visualize the simulation, and the relevant graph algorithms. templates/index.html - Contains the javascript code that visualizes the simulation.